lingsamuel/NesoiTabManager/README.md

 With Nesoi, tabs can be move from window to window, which is useful when you want to reorganize your tabs by topic.

-## All Features from OneTab/Better OneTab
+## All Features From OneTab/Better OneTab

 Nesoi will support all features OneTab/Better OneTab has.